therlaup/UOHI-HPC/README.md

 *"A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 Containerized software will always run the same, regardless of the infrastructure."* (source: https://www.docker.com/resources/what-container)

-In our case a container environment is particularly attactive because users needs certain libraries/software for their code to run.
+In our case a container environment is particularly attractive because users may need certain libraries/software for their code to run.
 In such a case, they can create a container, which packages all those dependencies and can run on their own machine just as well as on the cluster.

 [Singularity](https://sylabs.io/singularity/) is a secure container environment built for HPC applications.
 It is installed on the cluster.
 The main difference between Singularity and other container environment such as Docker is that users are limited to executing tasks without full root access to the system.
-Singularity is also useful because it stores the container environment as a single `.sif` file that can easily be transfered between computers.
+Singularity is also useful because it stores the container environment as a single `.sif` file that can easily be transferred between computers.

 ![](https://tin6150.github.io/psg/fig/vm_vs_container.png)